-YASAMAN ALIPOUR is an Iranian artist/writer based in New York.
+YASAMAN ALIPOUR is an Iranian artist/writer currently pursuing her MFA at Columbia University.
 For further information visit yasamanalipour.com.

 MAY 2017 | ArtSeen